WillN-Git/WillN-Git/README.md

 ### Hi 👋 I'm Will 👨‍💻

-I'm a maths lover and Full Stack Developer based in Limoges.<br/>
+I'm a maths lover and XR Developer based in Angoulême.<br/>
 My interests are mainly in virtual environment.<br/>

-🤔 I'm currently looking for a work-study contract to continue my studies in the national school of video games: <a href="https://enjmin.cnam.fr/enjmin/ecole-nationale-du-jeu-et-des-medias-interactifs-accueil-1126103.kjsp">ENJMIN</a>.
+I study at the national school of video games (<a href="https://enjmin.cnam.fr/enjmin/ecole-nationale-du-jeu-et-des-medias-interactifs-accueil-1126103.kjsp">ENJMIN</a>), and I've just signed for a work-study contract with the CNAM where my mission is to develop digital twins 😄.

 ## Featured Projects